Baked pappardelle with pancetta and porcini

-Warm the milk in a saucepan, add the porcini mushrooms, remove from the heat and soak for 10 minutes.
+Warm the milk in a saucepan (with the parmesan rind if using), add the porcini mushrooms, remove from the heat and soak for 10 minutes.
 Strain through a sieve suspended over a bowl, pressing lightly on the mushrooms with the back of ladle to extract all the milk.

 Heat the butter in a clean saucepan, add the flour and stir over a low heat for 2-3 minutes without colouring the roux.

 Pour in the porcini-flavoured milk all in one go and whisk together vigorously until smooth.
 Cook the sauce for a further 10 minutes, or until the sauce has thickened.
 Season lightly with salt and freshly ground black pepper and set aside.

 Bring a large pan of salted water to a rolling boil.
 Add the pasta and cook until al dente.
 Drain in a colander, tip into a roomy bowl and carefully stir in the sauce, porcini and pancetta until well combined.